Origin Engine banner

 Origin Engine

 Origin is a true-3D-pixelart Game Engine written from scratch in beautiful C++.
 As it uses OpenGL, it supports Windows, Mac and Linux as well as Web (yes!, it can be also compiled to WebAssembly thanks to emscripten).
-Uses SDL2, GLM, stb_image and assimp.
+Uses SDL2, GLM, stb_image and assimp (and many other libs)

 This project uses AI

-Used Claude to help me with fancy C++20 smart pointers and similar stuff
+Used Claude to help me with fancy C++20 slop like smart pointers, templates, and similar stuff.
+Also used gh copilot for in-line completions

 Demo Repository